Ratko92/hardware/atmel/samr21/assembly/README.md

 The router node is a regular SAM R21 board with an Ethernet connector board that runs the Thingsquare router firmware.
 * Attach the Ethernet extension board to the EXT1 header on the R21 board
-* Program the node using Atmel studio as above with the Thingsquare SAMR21 Ethernet router firmware `router-webserver-node.hex` from the [firmware directory](../firwmare/)
+* Program the node using Atmel studio as above with the Thingsquare SAMR21 Ethernet router firmware `gateway.hex` from the [firmware directory](../firwmare/)